MicrosoftDocs/iis-docs/iis/application-frameworks/install-and-configure-php-applications-on-iis/install-joomla-on-iis.md

 First, download the latest stable release of [Joomla](http://www.joomla.org/).
 For this article, Joomla version 1.5.14 was used (future versions are likely to be similar to install).
 Uncompress the Joomla files and copy them to **C:\Inetpub\wwwroot\joomla** (or another directory of your choosing).

-Before running the Joomla installer, create the configuration file **Configuration.php**<strong>,</strong> which Joomla uses to store key configuration settings.
+Before running the Joomla installer, create the configuration file **Configuration.php**, which Joomla uses to store key configuration settings.
 Assign write permissions to it with the command (from the installation directory):

 [!code-console[Main](install-joomla-on-iis/samples/sample1.cmd)]